 Users are invited to contact the MSSO Help Desk with any questions or comments about this DRP:PTC document.

 Users may also wish to refer to the CIOMS report “Development and Rational Use of Standardised MedDRA Queries (SMQs): Retrieving Adverse Drug Reactions with MedDRA” for additional information about the purpose and appropriate use of SMQs in safety surveillance activities.
 Please refer to the CIOMS website for more information on the second edition (2016) of this report, also known as the “Red Book”.
-See Section 6.1 Links and References.
+See Appendix, Section 6.1 Links and References.

 GENERAL PRINCIPLES